 LV5 Renewable Energy Statement Major applications and all applications for renewable energy production.
 Supporting statement addressing policy ENV10 criteria In the case of all new renewable energy production facilities, information regarding how the local environment will be protected.
-Policy ENV10 LV6 Employment/ Local Services Statement justify loss of employment premises or local services, as set out in Policy EMP2 or EMP10.
+Policy ENV10 LV6 Employment/ Local Services Statement Proposals for loss of existing employment premises or loss of shops/services in a village or local centre & where seeking to justify proposals in relation to viability of current use.
 EMP2 - loss of employment EMP10 - villages and local centres LV7 Fibre to the Premises Statement All residential and employment schemes in or adjoining Ashford urban area For the rest of borough - applies to schemes of 10 or more dwellings or employment promoting 10 or more jobs Fibre to the Premises Statement as set out in the Fibre to Premises SPD and Policy EMP6.
-EMP6 - Fibre to the Premises LV8 Vehicle Parking, cycle Storage Plan and Electrical Charging Points Proposals for new dwellings, alterations to existing dwellings and/or new or changes to employment premises.
-Policy TRA3 and TRA6
+EMP6 - Fibre to the Premises LV8 Vehicle Parking, Cycle Storage Plan and Electrical Charging Points Proposals for new dwellings, alterations to existing dwellings and/or new or changes Information should include all existing and proposed commercial and/or residential vehicular parking spaces and cycle storage areas in new developments.
+Information should also be provided, where possible, of electric vehicle charging points.
+Loading areas and arrangements for manoeuvring, servicing and parking of vehicles should also be clearly identified.
+This should be included on a scaled plan.
+Further guidance for residential parking requirements can be found in Residential Parking SPD Policy TRA3 and TRA6

-LV9 Transport Statement/Assessment and/or Travel Plan Major development proposals Transport Statements should be used where development has a limited transport impact.
+LV9 Transport Statement/ Assessment and/or Travel Plan Major development proposals has a limited transport impact.
 Transport Assessments should be used where more impact is likely and mitigation measures are probably needed.
 Travel plans are required when long term management strategies are required to deal with significant transport impacts.
-Where appropriate the Council will liaise with relevant transport authorities in order to establish which evidence is required.
-TRA8 - Travel Plans, Assessment and Statements Chapter 9 of the National Planning Policy Framework LV10 Stodmarsh Mitigation Strategy housing and overnight accommodation within the Stour Catchment Area or that will discharge into identified View Stour Catchment Area map.
-Submission of Mitigation Strategy / Appropriate Assessment must include: Quantify the nutrient loading associated with the proposed development in line with the latest Natural England methodology.
-Identify suitable mitigation to achieve nutrient neutrality.
-More information on requirements are located here: ENV1 - Biodiversity Chapter 15 of the National Planning Policy Framework
+TRA8 - Travel Plans, Assessment and Statements NPPF para 108-111 LV10 Stodmarsh Mitigation Strategy housing and overnight accommodation within the Stour Catchment Area or that will Submission of Mitigation Strategy / Appropriate Assessment must include: Quantify the nutrient loading associated with the ENV1 - Biodiversity NPPF para 170 & 175